mrterranova/Cowboy_Trivial_Trivia/README.md

         7-10 points will give the user a badge for their efforts.

 * Their is a timer that reflects a timer.
 The numbers will begin to turn red upon the 10 second countdown.

+* Used css properties to hide overflow of images, also added css animations to the bottom.